vlainvaldez/Trax/README.md

 - Networking abstraction layer that sufficiently encapsulates actually calling Alamofire directly.
 It should be simple enough that common things are easy, but comprehensive enough that complicated things are also easy.

 [RealmSwift](https://realm.io/docs/swift/latest/)
-- I Used Realm in this project because of the ease of use and I think it is suitable for a small project that doesn't really rely heavily on a complex threading
+- I used Realm in this project because of the ease of use and I think it is suitable for a small project that doesn't really rely heavily on a complex threading

 - Data Persistence(local storage)